How Often Can You File for Bankruptcy?

 No matter the circumstance, it is best to consult with an experienced bankruptcy attorney.
 If you have filed for bankruptcy before and want to know what your options are; or if you are thinking about filing for the first time, contact Kamper Estrada, LLP.
 Our experienced bankruptcy attorney offers free, one-hour consultations to help advise you on your specific situation.

-Thanks to friends and contributors from Kamper Estrada LLP for their insight into bankruptcy.
+Thanks to friends Kamper Estrada LLP for their insight into bankruptcy.